-Write at R other gross income, royalties, insurance recoveries, bad debt recoveries, life insurance premiums, subsidies and assessable non-government assistance from all sources and profit on sale of depreciating assets (including assets used in research and development activities subject to the R&D tax concession).
+Write at other gross income, royalties, insurance recoveries, bad debt recoveries, life insurance premiums, subsidies and assessable non-government assistance from all sources and profit on sale of depreciating assets (including assets used in R&D activities subject to the R&D tax incentive).

-Also include at R any extraordinary revenue, that is, revenue or gains from events outside the ordinary operations of the company and not of a recurring nature, including work in progress amounts assessable under section 15-50 of the ITAA 1997.
-An extraordinary gain that is not assessable income is included at Q Other income not included in assessable income item 7.
+Also include at any extraordinary revenue - that is, revenue or gains from events outside the ordinary operations of the company and not of a recurring nature, including work-in-progress amounts assessable under section 15-50 of the ITAA 1997.
+An extraordinary gain that is not assessable income is included at Other income not included in assessable income item 7.